 Why not use one of the headerless Arduinos?
 Like a Promini?
 Not much more than a microcontroller there.

-If end user is not intended to reprogram them, I'll go even farther and only put on an ICSP header and then skip the bootloader.
+My projects are usually embedded, no PC connection when running, so I regularly have USB/Serial off board for programming.If end user is not intended to reprogram them, I'll go even farther and only put on an ICSP header and then skip the bootloader.

 QuoteI need about 8 I/O digital ports and 2 more analog ports.
 You could take a look at the Attiny84:http://www.akafugu.jp/images/microcontroller-reference-sheet.png